skx/rss2email/README.md

 # Installation

-There are two ways to install this project from source, which depend on the version of the [go](https://golang.org/) version you're using.

-If you prefer you can fetch a binary from [our release page](https://github.com/skx/rss2email/releases).
+If you wish you can fetch a binary from [our release page](https://github.com/skx/rss2email/releases).
 Currently there is only a binary for Linux (amd64) due to the use of `cgo` in our dependencies.

 ## Build with Go Modules